CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 The region types that a company moves through during a given turn are determined by the following criteria:

  - If a company did not play a new site card, it did not move through any regions—so, no creature may be played based solely on region conditions.
- - If the company was at a Haven and has played a new non-Haven site card (but no region cards), the region types are indicated by the new site card’s site path.
+ - If the company was at a _Haven_ and has played a new _non-Haven_ site card (but no region cards), the region types are indicated by the new site card’s site path.
- - If the company was at a Haven site and has played a new Haven site card (but no region cards), the region types are indicated by the new Haven site card’s “Site Path from” the old Haven site (i.e., the site path from the old Haven).
+ - If the company was at a _Haven_ site and has played a new _Haven_ site card (but no region cards), the region types are indicated by the new Haven site card’s “Site Path from” the old Haven site (i.e., the site path from the old Haven).
- - If the company was at a non-Haven site and has played a new Haven site card (but no region cards), the region types are indicated by the site of origin’s site path (i.e., the site path on the site that the company left).
+ - If the company was at a _non-Haven_ site and has played a new _Haven_ site card (but no region cards), the region types are indicated by the site of origin’s site path (i.e., the site path on the site that the company left).

 {: .note }
 > **Standard Game Only:** If the company played region cards, the region types of the site path are indicated by the region cards (i.e., each region card has a region type).

 {: .note }
 > **Example:** Certain card combinations make a specific card more powerful and allow it to be played more often.
-Ren the Unclean (a Nazgûl) has one strike with a prowess of 15 and can only be played keyed to dark-domains and dark-holds.
-However, if played in combination with a Fell Beast card, Ren has two strikes with a prowess of 13 and can be played keyed to shadowlands, shadow-holds, dark-domains, and dark-holds.
+Ren the Unclean (a Nazgul) has one strike with a prowess of 15 and can only be played keyed to dark-domains and dark-holds.
+However, if played in combination with a Fell Beast card, Ren has two strikes with a prowess of 13 and can be played keyed to shadow-lands, shadow-holds, dark-domains, and dark-holds.
 >
-> If Ren is played in combination with a Fell Beast card and a Morgul-knife card, he has two strikes with a prowess of 15 and can be played keyed to shadow-lands, shadow-holds, dark-domains, and dark-holds.
+> If Ren is played in combination with a Fell Beast card _and_ a Morgul-knife card, he has two strikes with a prowess of 15 and can be played keyed to shadow-lands, shadow-holds, dark-domains, and dark-holds.
 In addition, one character wounded by his attack receives 4 corruption points due to the Morgul-knife.

 ### RESOURCE CARDS